Why an observation hive?

 Space Between the Glass

 For reasons unknown to me, no one seems to get this right.
+It's not the end of the world but it is a bit irritating.
 The Draper has about 2 1/4" between the glass and the bees burr the glass up a lot.
 The Brushy Mt. hives have 1 1/2" between the glass and when I put in frames of brood from a hive it was too tight a fit and the brood could not emerge and the bees absconded.
 I reworked the Brushy Mt. hives by adding a screen molding (available at the hardware store) which is 1/4" thick.
 I put it behind the hinges on the hinge side and behind the door as a stop on the opposite side and added one next to the door just to match the other side.
 This has worked perfectly and it is my most thriving hive now.
 1 3/4" is just the right amount of space between the glass for an observation hive.
 1 7/8" is ok.

 An observation hive is in the house (usually) and therefore you need to be able to feed it without taking it outside.
 The Brushy Mt.
 Van Frisch had a screened in feeder station on it where you put a quart jar with holes in the lid to feed it.
 It works well.
 The Draper had no feeder so I made a frame feeder with glass sides and put it on top with a hole to fill it on top covered with #7 hardware cloth.
 I can also dump in some pollen if I want since it will go through the #7 just fine.
 But I had problems when I dumped it into the syrup, because it would cause the syrup to ferment.
 I put another hole further to one side so it would miss the hole in the feeder and I can feed pollen there, again with #7 hardware cloth to cover it.